 - you performed before you were injured, and are now unable to perform due to your injury

 - other family members, or members of your household need help with, because of the extra demands that your injury has placed on them.

-- Talk to ACC about what kind of help you need that we may be able to provide.
-See Contact us for contact information.
+- Talk to ACC about the kind of help we may be able to provide.
+Contact us for more information

-- Complete the ACC001 Request for assistance form (PDF 655K), listing details of home help that you need.
+- Complete the ACC001 Request for assistance form (PDF 188K), listing details of home help that you need

 - Attach any medical certificates, accounts, receipts or other proof you have to support your claim.